makiz-code/CVision/README.md

 ### Concept

-CVision is an ICL system designed to streamline CV evaluation and candidate recommendation through **Retrieval-Augmented Generation (RAG)**.
+CVision is an **In-Context Learning (ICL)** system designed to streamline CV evaluation and candidate recommendation through **Retrieval-Augmented Generation (RAG)**.
 Instead of manually reviewing CVs, the system processes them in batches using an LLM to extract structured chunks such as Experience, Projects, Skills, Certifications, and Education, preserving every critical detail.
 These chunks are stored in a **Vector Store**, allowing CVision to dynamically reconstruct candidate profiles by retrieving the most relevant chunks for a given job description.
 Finally, a scoring module ranks candidates based on a weighted evaluation of their qualifications, providing transparent and detailed explanations for each score.

 ### Challenges